 The Company may elect to make a contribution to the Plan referred to as a PSC.
 The participant's share of the PSC will be allocated based on the ratio that the participant's Plan compensation bears to the total Plan compensation of all participants for a share of this contribution.
 Discretionary PSC are targeted to be 0% to 7% of the participant's eligible compensation in a given year, depending on the Company's performance.
 Any participant who is employed on the last day of the Plan year is eligible to receive an allocation of the PSC.
 Additionally, any participant who has died, terminated employment after attaining normal or early retirement, or became disabled during the Plan year will be eligible to receive an allocation of the PSC.
-In March 2015 and March 2014, the Company elected to make a PSC to the Plan for the years ended December 31, 2014 and 2013, respectively.
-On March 12, 2015 and March 17, 2014, the Company paid \$645,507 and \$482,125 in discretionary profit sharing contributions based on the Company's performance in 2014 and 2013, respectively.
-These amounts are included in the employer contribution receivables as of December 31, 2014 and 2013 on the statements of net assets available for benefits.
+In March 2016 and March 2015, the Company elected to make a PSC to the Plan for the years ended December 31, 2015 and 2014, respectively.
+On March 2, 2016 and March 12, 2015, the Company paid \$403,503 and \$645,507 in discretionary profit sharing contributions based on the Company's performance in 2015 and 2014, respectively.
+These amounts are included in the employer contribution receivables as of December 31, 2015 and 2014 on the statements of net assets available for benefits.

 The 401(k) true-up is determined after the end of the year.
 A calculation is performed that analyzes the participant's total year to date contributions as a percent of the eligible compensation.
 The Company calculates a match amount that is 100% of the first 2% contributed and 50% of the next 4% contributed.
 If the calculation is greater than the match, the extra match is the 401(k) true-up.
 This amount is generally deposited in the participant's 401(k) account during the first quarter after the year end.
-The Company paid \$32,503 and \$42,861 related to the 2014 and 2013 401(k) true-up in February 2015 and March 2014, respectively.
-These amounts are included in the employer contribution receivables as of December 31, 2014 and 2013 on the statements of net assets available for benefits.
+The Company paid \$31,800 and \$32,503 related to the 2015 and 2014 401(k) true-up in March 2016 and February 2015, respectively.
+These amounts are included in the employer contribution receivables as of December 31, 2015 and 2014 on the statements of net assets available for benefits.

 The Plan has a Roth 401(k) option for participants.
 Roth 401(k) contributions are after-tax payroll deductions.
 Roth 401(k) contributions have a QACA matching contribution feature.
 Under the QACA employer contribution feature, the Company contributes 100% of the first 2% and 50% of the next 4% of the eligible participant's plan compensation.
 Employer matching contributions and any earnings on matching contributions to Roth 401(k) are taxed when withdrawn and are subject to withdrawal penalties and taxes if withdrawn before age 59 and a half.
 Roth contributions are separated from pre-tax 401(k) contributions based on source.
 Qualified distributions from Roth 401(k) earnings are tax-free.
 Non-qualified distributions from Roth 401(k) earnings are distributed on a taxable basis.
-Employees contributed \$125,783 and \$101,913 in Roth contributions in 2014 and 2013, respectively, with the employer matching \$36,182 and \$27,421 in 2014 and 2013, respectively.
+Employees contributed \$132,625 and \$125,783 in Roth contributions in 2015 and 2014, respectively, with the employer matching \$40,117 and \$36,182 in 2015 and 2014, respectively.

 The Plan automatically enrolls newly eligible employees for salary deferral under its Automatic Enrollment feature ("AE").
-This AE feature increased from 3% to 6% of an eligible employee's compensation that is contributed to the Plan as pre-tax contributions unless the eligible employee elects not to make an Elective Deferral or elects to make changes in contribution percentages.
+This AE feature is 6% of an eligible employee's compensation that is contributed to the Plan as pre-tax contributions unless the eligible employee elects not to make an Elective Deferral or elects to make changes in contribution percentages.